BernaldoPenasAntelo/Windows-MITRE_ATT-CK-Wazuh-Rules/README.md

-## Table ATT&CK with tactics covered by the rules
+## ATT_CK Matrix with tactics covered by the rules